4-H Youth Development

 Interested in learning more about 4-H but not sure where to start?
 Complete this interest survey to find the 4-H group that's just right for you.
 If you're already a member, you'll find everything you're looking for in the links below.

 Livestock/ Animal Certifications: Quality Assurance and Ethics Training (QAEC) and Youth For The Quality Care of Animals Certification (YQCA)

 4-H Cloverbuds: 4-H Cloverbud membership is reserved for kids who were 5 to 7 years of age on September 1 of the current year.
 The focus of Cloverbuds is to introduce kids to all that 4-H has to offer.

 4-H Camp: 4-H Camp provides boys and girls, including non-4-H members, between the ages of 8-14 the opportunity to make new friends during this safe summer get-away.

-4-H Fair: University of Illinois Extension is committed to providing an opportunity for 4-H members throughout the state to display their projects during a County Fair or Project Day.
+4-H Shows: University of Illinois Extension is committed to providing an opportunity for 4-H members throughout the state to display their projects during a County Fair or Project Day.